codykonior/Jojoba/README.md

 Install-Module -Name Jojoba
 ```

-It is written for Windows PowerShell 5.1 and has also been tested on PowerShell Core 6.0.1 for Windows.
+It is written for Windows PowerShell 5.1 and has also been tested on PowerShell Core 6.0.1 for Windows (but may have some remaining issues there).

 #### Example